top of page

 Does everyone need a medical detox?

 No, many people don’t need to take prescribed medicine to help them safely withdraw from alcohol.
 If your use is more binge style, such as drinking heavily on a weekend and then having a break of several days with no withdrawal symptoms, then it’s unlikely you will need medication to safely stop.
-If you have been drinking most days then it’s recommended that people try to gradually reduce their intake over time to reduce withdrawal symptoms.
-However, you may need support to start and continue with this process.

 Do I need rehab to detox?